Arcitec/WinLAMP/Src/resources/SDK/sdkreadme.txt

-Winamp 5 SDK
+WinLAMP 5 SDK
 ------------

-This ZIP file contains various SDKs for creating new plugins for Winamp 5.
+This ZIP file contains various SDKs for creating new plugins for WinLAMP 5.

 Here's a description of the various folders: